 Diamond takes the first place, scoring a 10 but in reality is 4 times harder that the minerals with the number 9

 Diamonds occur in a variety of colors—steel gray, white, blue, yellow, orange, red, green, pink to purple, brown, and black.
 A chemically pure and structurally perfect diamond is perfectly transparent with no hue, or color.
 However, in reality almost no gem-sized natural diamonds are absolutely perfect.
 Depending on the hue and intensity of a diamond's coloration, a diamond's color can either detract from or enhance its value.
 For example, most white diamonds are discounted in price when more yellow hue is detectable, while intense pink or blue diamonds can be dramatically more valuable.
 Out of all colored diamonds, red diamonds are the rarest.
 Each of the major colors has a different level of rareness (and of course the price level reflects that rarity)

-The Hope Diamond is a large, 45.52-carat deep-blue diamond, and now housed in the National Gem and Mineral collection at the National Natural History Museum in Washington, D.C.
+The most famous diamond of our times The Hope Diamond is a large, 45.52-carat deep-blue diamond, and now housed in the National Gem and Mineral collection at the National Natural History Museum in Washington, D.C.
 It is notorious for supposedly being cursed.
 Is esiamted to worth an amazing $350 Millions

 Diamonds signify steadfast, enduring love because of their unmatched strength and beauty.
 The versatile look of diamonds enables them to be worn with any outfit, from an elegant cocktail dress to blue jeans.
 It’s no wonder diamond engagement rings are the most popular accompaniment to popping the question.